 Is travel advisable from an immigration perspective?

-The Office of Global Education cannot advise you whether to continue staying in your home country or come back to the U.S. for the fall semester; this is a decision for you to make with your support system.
+The Office of Global Education cannot advise you whether to continue to stay in your home country or come back to the U.S. for the Fall semester; this is a decision for you to make with your support system.
 However, we can advise you of the obstacles you may face in attempting to return to the U.S. Please consider the following factors:

-- Validity of your F-1 visa and the status of the embassy/consulates in your country
+- Validity of your F-1 visa and the operational status of the embassy/consulates in your country

-- Travel suspensions and possibility of a national interest exemption
+- Navigating travel suspensions and national interest exemptions

 - Reduced flights and the related expense